BSc(Hons)psych., PGDip, MBACP, MBPsS

 - Survivors of childhood or adult sexual abuse.

 - Survivors of childhood or adult violence, domestic violence/abuse, neglect.

 I have a particular interest in working with:

-Military personnel and veterans.
+- Military personnel and veterans.

-People who are experiencing difficulties at work.
+- People who are experiencing difficulties at work or in their careers.

-£40.00 for a 90 minute session (face-to-face and Webcam rate).
+£50.00 for a 90 minute session.

 Please phone me for a free, no obligation chat about the counselling and therapy I offer.

 Appointments Mon-Sat, 10am to 6pm (earlier/later appointments may be available if you would find it difficult to attend during these times).